Properties of hyperons in nuclear matter from chiral hyperon-nucleon interactions at next-to-next-to-leading order: Results

 Results for the total value and the partial-wave decomposition of the $\Sigma$ single-particle potential at $\rho_0$ are listed in Table~\ref{tab:Si}.
 As one can see, only the SMS LO interaction predicts a small repulsion, while the SMS NLO and N$^2$LO potentials yield an attractive $\Si$ potential at $\rho_0$.
 The continuous choice results are around $10$~MeV more attractive compared to those for the gap choice.
 Also, our own gap choice results are slightly more attractive compared to the initial results reported in Ref.~\cite{Haidenbauer:2023qhf}.
 But one has to keep in mind that the calculation in Ref.~\cite{Haidenbauer:2023qhf} is based on a finite $\epsilon$ in the Bethe-Goldstone equation~(\ref{eq:Gmatrix}), while now $U_\Si$ is calculated exactly by taking the $\epsilon\rightarrow 0$ limit.

 NLO13 as well as NLO19 yield a repulsive $U_\Si$ at $\rho_0$.
-The primary reason for the difference is that the contribution from the $^3S_1-^3D_1$ partial wave with isospin $I=3/2$ is noticeably less repulsive for the SMS $YN$ potentials.
+The primary reason for the difference is that the contribution from the $^3S_1-^3D_1$ partial wave with isospin $I=3/2$ is noticeably more repulsive than that of the SMS $YN$ potentials.
 This can be more clearly seen from Table~\ref{tab:Sio}, where the isospin decomposition is listed.
 A reduction of the interaction strength in that channel has become necessary due to constraints from recent J-PARC E40 data on $\Si^+p$ scattering \cite{J-PARCE40:2022nvq}.
 The $YN$ potentials NLO13 and NLO19 overshoot those data \cite{Haidenbauer:2023qhf}.
-In fact, other $YN$ potentials, like the FSS and fss2 interactions derived within the constituent-quark model by Fujiwara et al.~\cite{Fujiwara:2006yh}, which predict a repulsive $U_\Si$ at $\rho_0$, likewise overestimate the cross section of the J-PARC experiment~\cite{J-PARCE40:2022nvq}.
-In this context let us mention that preliminary results on the $\Si^+p$ correlation function by the ALICE Collaboration point also to a somewhat weaker $\Si^+p$ interaction \cite{Heybeck:2025}.
+In fact, other $YN$ potentials, like the FSS and fss2 interactions derived within the constituent-quark model by Fujiwara \textit{et al.}\cite{Fujiwara:2006yh}, which predict a repulsive $U_\Si$ at $\rho_0$, likewise overestimate the cross section of the J-PARC experiment~\cite{J-PARCE40:2022nvq}.
+In contrast, $YN$ potentials like ESC16 \cite{Nagels:2015lfa} by the Nijmegen group that predict $\Sigma^+p$ cross sections close to those of the SMS $YN$ potentials in the energy region of the J-PARC E40 data (cf. Fig.~3 in that reference) yield likewise a slightly attractive $U_\Sigma$.
+In this context let us mention that preliminary results on the $\Si^+p$ correlation function by the ALICE Collaboration point also to a somewhat weaker $\Si^+p$ interaction in the $^3S_1$ partial wave~\cite{ALICE:2025plu}.